lawrencedrums/gojira/README.md

 # Gojira

-A minimalist, "JIRA" alternative written in Go (Gojira is also one of my favourite bands!)
+A minimalist, "JIRA" alternative written in Go & HTMX (Gojira is also one of my favourite bands!)

 ## Requirements
 [Go](https://go.dev/dl/)